camunda-community-hub/zeebe-test-container/README.md

 #### Loading Docker image

-The idea here is to prepare a Docker image which already contains your packaged exporter JAR, so no file mounting or packaging is necessary in advance.
+The idea here is to prepare a Docker image based on [Zeebe's official image](https://hub.docker.com/r/camunda/zeebe) which already contains your packaged exporter JAR, so no file mounting or packaging is necessary in advance.
+Here's an example of such an image built using [Jib](https://github.com/GoogleContainerTools/jib): [Hazelcast Exporter](https://github.com/camunda-community-hub/zeebe-hazelcast-exporter/blob/bc0d17118150d21bd27d9eead5ef0003680e2f1a/exporter/pom.xml#L111).
 However, you do need to re-package your Docker  image after every code change to your exporter before running your QA test.

 Here are some projects which do exactly this: